 It’s always important to pay attention to rectal bleeding (and alert your healthcare provider that you’re experiencing this), which can be caused by a number of possible factors—including hemorrhoids, Crohn's disease, ulcerative colitis.
 Rectal bleeding can also be a sign of colorectal cancer, especially if it’s bright or dark red in color.
 You may not always see blood in your stool, however— and in some cases, the stool might just look darker than usual or completely normal.

 Anemia caused by an iron deficiency is one of the possible signs of colon cancer in women.
-Colon cancer can result in iron deficiency anemia through blood loss during bowel movements and reduced gut absorption of dietary sources of iron.
+Colon cancer can result in iron deficiency anemia through blood loss during large bowel movements and reduced gut absorption of dietary sources of iron.

 In general, iron deficiency anemia doesn’t cause noticeable symptoms.
 In some cases, however, symptoms may include pallor (more pale-looking skin), fatigue, and shortness of breath.

 Bowel habit changes that may indicate colon cancer include narrow, ribbon-like stools; more frequent bowel movements; and looser stool.
 These symptoms aren't always indicative of cancer, so it's important to get tested to determine whether the changes are being caused by colon cancer or IBS, for example, which can have similar bowel symptoms.